 Scott was responsible for successfully asserting patents in a Hatch-Waxman action on behalf of a Glaxo Wellcome plc (now GlaxoSmithKline) against a generic pharmaceutical company, involving a drug with annual sales exceeding $3 billion.
-He is currently defending the New York Stock Exchange (NYSE Euronet) in a patent infringement suit involving a business method patent in which the plaintiff is seeking hundreds of millions of dollars in damages.
-Some of the other clients Scott has represented include BAE Systems plc, International Paper Company, Novo Nordisk A/S, and Merrill Lynch.
+He also defended the New York Stock Exchange (NYSE Euronet) in a patent infringement suit involving a business method patent in which the plaintiff sought hundreds of millions of dollars in damages.
+That case was dismissed based on the patent being invalid.
+Some of the other clients Scott has represented include BAE Systems plc, Rolls-Royce plc (turbofan engines) International Paper Company, Novo Nordisk A/S and Merrill Lynch.

 Scott has a BS in Aerospace Engineering from Virginia Tech and an MS in Mechanical Engineering from Washington University.
 After graduation, he was employed by McDonnell Douglas Corp. as a research aerospace engineer specializing in computational fluid dynamics.
 This technical education and work experience exposed him to a broad range of technologies, including electronics, software programming, computer hardware design, structural design, fluid mechanics, organic and inorganic chemistry, mechanical design, as well as general physics.
 Scott received his law degree from the College of William and Mary where he was Editor of the William and Mary Law Review.
 He was also elected as a member of Tau Beta Pi, the national engineering honor society and was elected President of Sigma Gamma Tau, the national aerospace honor society.